14 Mistakes Made Only by Short-Sighted People Who Can’t See the Bigger Picture

 Envato Elements

-Nobody likes awkward talks, but avoiding them only makes things worse.
-Whether it’s giving feedback to a coworker or addressing issues in your relationship, tackling problems head-on can prevent them from snowballing into major disasters.
+Nobody likes an awkward chat, but avoiding them only makes things 10 times worse in the long run.
+Whether it’s giving feedback to a colleague or addressing an issue in your relationship, tackling problems head-on prevents them from snowballing into a total disaster.
+A bit of discomfort today can save you from a massive explosion six months down the line.

 10. Making decisions based solely on current circumstances